TJJonker/Animus/2 - Source Material/YouTube/How does Computer Memory Work.md

 DRAM in DDR5 is split up into two channels (Channel A and Channel B).
 Both channels independently move 32 bits of memory using 32 data wires, 21 additional wired to define read and/or write addresses and over 7 control signal wires, commands are relayed.
 Since each DRAM stick contains 4 memory chips, bandwidth has to be shared between the 4 chips, meaning every chip can transfer 8 bits of memory in parallel.
 The required power to run DRAM is provided by the motherboard and internally managed by the DRAM.

+Inside a memory chip, 32 data banks can be found, each with a size of 65536 rows and 8192 columns.
+Each cell here represents a data cell that can hold a single bit while powered.
+Using a 31 bit address, we can define the data we want to retrieve.
+The first three bits are for specifying the data group

 Inside a memory chip, 32 data banks can de found, each with a size of 65536 x 8192 data cells, forming a grid structure.
 Using a 32 bit address, the first three bits are used to select the bank group, the next two bits to select the bank, 16 bits exact row.